 Railway trains operate every weekend—visit us to experience a day of family fun exploring the large grounds and riding the trains and trolleys that helped create the Southern California we know today.
 Check our Event Calendar for a list of special events, including steam train operations.

-The Museum grounds are open from 9 AM to 5 PM every day except Thanksgiving and Christmas.
-The Visitor Center and Museum Store are open from 9:30 AM to 4:30 PM on weekdays, 9 AM to 5 PM on weekends.
-Trolleys and trains operate every weekend and many major holidays, 11 AM to 5 PM.
+The Museum grounds Normal Business Hours are from 9:00 AM to 5:00 PM.
+The Visitor Center and Museum Store are open from 9:00 AM to 4:30 PM on weekdays, 9:00 AM to 4:45 PM on weekends.
+Trolleys and trains operate every weekend and many major holidays, 11:00 AM to 5:00 PM.

 Please note: From November 12th 2019 through December 31st, The Museum will open for The Polar Express Train Ticketholders ONLY.
 Daily visitors will be welcomed back beginning January 1st.